Most high-end hot tubs run on 220v. But they can be expensive and require an electrician to wire them up. So can a hot tub run on 110?

 If you intend to move the hot tub from one place to another, you’ll need to consider the costs involved.
 An inflatable spa would be ideal in this situation.
 Just empty it, deflate, move and start all over again.

-TheCosySpa inflatable hot tub starts at less than $600.
-And it is excellent for two people or three to four kids, and it comes with tons of accessories.
+And it is excellent for up to 6 people and it comes with tons of accessories.
 You can check it out here on Amazon.
+I bought one for keeping in my RV and it works great!

 Did I cover all you wished to know about a hot tub running on 110?